YMCA CycleHealth offers free daily physical activity challenges

 •Alphabet Burst - Sing the alphabet while doing jumping jacks, then sing it again doing push-ups.
 Repeat until the timer dings!

-Kids and families participating in 12Bursts can record themselves ‘bursting’ and post photos/videos online, using #12bursts.
+Kids and families participating in 12Bursts can record themselves “bursting” and post photos and videos online using #12bursts.

 Post a comment as